BarbyKelly/project-5/README.md

 ## Users may:

 - Click on Logo (to bring them back to Home Page or refresh Home Page)
-- Use Search Bar/Search Icon
+- Use Search Bar/Search Icon to find Art and Photos

 - Click on My Account: